serverless/serverless/docs/02-providers/aws/examples/hello-world/python/README.md

 `-f` is shorthand for `--function`

-In your terminal window you should be the response from AWS Lambda
+In your terminal window you should see the response from AWS Lambda

 ```bash
 {